Selecting packaging for your online shop

-Whether you are a start-up or established online business, the likelihood is you will have a wide range of options for investing any potential budget.
+Whether you are a start-up or an established online business, you likely have a wide range of options for investing any potentially available budget.

-This could be to increase your advertising.
-It might be to broaden your product range.
+Funds could allow you to increase your advertising and marketing.
+You might be to broaden your product range.
 Improve order picking processes through the use of custom picking bins.
-It might even be to increase your staff levels.
+It might even allow you to increase your staff levels.

-One area that can be overlooked is moving from stock to bespoke corrugated packaging.
+One area that many businesses can overlook is moving from stock to bespoke corrugated packaging.

-To the vast majority of ecommerce retailers, bespoke packaging simply means their existing boxes with some print and logos added.
-And whilst printing ecommerce packaging is actually very important, it shouldn’t be the only consideration.
+To the vast majority of eCommerce retailers, bespoke packaging simply means their existing boxes with some print and logos added.
+And whilst printing eCommerce packaging can have a significant positive impact, it shouldn’t be the only consideration.

-In fact, the size and style of the boxes is also becoming equally important.
+In fact, the size and style of the boxes are also becoming equally important.

-This is because couriers have moved to what is known as volumetric or “dimensional weight” pricing because excessive packaging had been placing strain on the number of packages that could be delivered safely and efficiently.
+Many couriers have moved to what is known as volumetric or “dimensional weight” pricing because excessive packaging was limiting the number of packages that delivery firms could deliver safely and efficiently.

-As a result, 2 main types of ecommerce packaging now exist.
+As a result, two main types of eCommerce packaging now exist.

-Firstly there is what is known as stock, “off the shelf” boxes which are not customised to a specific size / style (and may not feature print).
+Firstly there are what is known as stock, “off the shelf” boxes.
+These boxes are available in standard sizes and styles (and may not feature print).

-Secondly, at the other end of the scale, there are cartons with intricate print, specifically sized for certain products and that boast special features and finishes.
+Secondly, at the other end of the scale, there are cartons with intricate print, sized explicitly for certain products and that boast special features and finishes.

 The rest of this guide summarises the pros and cons of each type, allowing you to decide on the best option for your business.

-Although it would be possible to create an entire article specifically about bespoke ecommerce boxes and packaging, there are 5 main areas where they offer advantages over standard cartons.
+Although it would be possible to create an entire article specifically about bespoke eCommerce boxes and packaging, there are five main areas where they offer advantages over standard cartons.

-Put simply, if you are focused on offering the best customer experience – not matter what – then custom packaging is the route for you to take.
+Put simply, if you are focused on offering the best customer experience – no matter what – then custom packaging is the route for you to take.

-Using bespoke ecommerce packaging allows you complete control over the appearance of the packaging, and in turn the experience that your customers have when opening their delivery.
-In a world where unboxing videos get thousands of views of YouTube, this can be massively important to earning word of mouth recommendations and helping define your brand identity.
+Using bespoke eCommerce packaging allows you complete control over the appearance of the packaging and, in turn, the experience that your customers have when opening their delivery.
+In a world where unboxing videos get thousands of views on YouTube, this can be massively important to earning word-of-mouth recommendations and helping define your brand identity.

 There are numerous other more practical benefits too.

-Firstly, if you use custom sized boxes that are tailored to specific products then it will also reduce your overall shipping costs.
-This is due to not paying (through dimensional weight) to ship fresh air or void fill when sending an oversized box.
+Firstly, if you use custom-sized boxes designed for specific products, then it also reduces your overall shipping costs.
+These savings are due to not paying (through dimensional weight) to ship empty space (or void fill) when sending an over-sized box.

-This in turn also minimises your environmental impact, as custom sized ecommerce packaging will use less material and will minimise void fill (usually foam or pellets that are difficult to recycle).
+This shipping efficiency also minimises your environmental impact, as custom-sized eCommerce packaging uses less material and minimises void fill (usually foam or pellets that are difficult to recycle).

-This in fact is an added benefit for the end user, who will have to dispose of any excess packaging.
+Minimising void fill is an added benefit for the end user, who has to dispose of any excess packaging.

-Tailored sizes will usually offer improved transit protection as well, through eliminating movement within the parcel which can cause items to become damaged.
-This in turn reduces returns, improves your brand perception and can ultimately lead to improved customer loyalty and repeat sales.
+Bespoke sizes usually offer improved transit protection too.
+Eliminating movement within the pack makes items much less likely to become damaged.
+Fewer breakages reduce returns, improve your brand perception, and ultimately lead to improved customer loyalty and repeat sales.

-Finally, and if this is a particular issue for your specific fulfilment setup, custom packaging can be engineered to help reduce your packing times.
-The resultant saving in labour costs can be redeployed elsewhere in your business.
+Finally, and if this is a particular issue for your specific fulfilment setup, custom packaging can help reduce your packing times.
+You can invest the resultant labour cost savings elsewhere in your business.

-All of this can, when used strategically, make a huge difference to the success of your business.
+All of this can, when used strategically, make a significant difference to the success of your business.

 Are there any downsides to custom packaging?

-So if custom packaging offers all of these advantages, then why isn’t everyone using it?
+So if custom packaging offers all of these advantages, why isn’t everyone using it?